 A young man burst into the medical office, walked right around the counter and grabbed my wife.
 This rude interloper hugged her tightly, crying, saying “I love you so much, Mom!”
 My wife was shocked and then delighted and touched.
 They had a wonderful, spontaneous, tear-filled moment right there in her office in front of staff and patients.
 This is certainly not typical teenage boy behavior.
 What prompted this sudden outpouring of emotion and affection from my teenage son?

 The dots are actually easy to connect.
-A little earlier, he stopped by my office after class and I showed him the journal that my wife kept about him during his childhood.
+A little earlier, he stopped by my office after class.
+I showed him the journal that my wife kept about him during his childhood to preserve her child’s memories.
 My son spent about an hour reading this journal and all of the memories that it had captured.
 Then he stuffed it in his backpack and promptly left my office and drove straight to my wife’s workplace to express his love and appreciation.
 A notebook sparked all of this.

 When I think about social media and how parents post about their kids, I can’t help but wonder if these digital memories will have the same impact as my wife’s journals.
 In fact, I think there is a generation of kids that are going to be upset when they get older – “Mom, I can’t believe you put THAT on Facebook!”

 What I love the best about these journals is that they represent a legacy.
 Unlike the internet, they are tangible and concrete.
 They can be built upon and perhaps passed on to the next generation so a grandchild or great-grandchild is connecting with preceding generations that are long gone.
+It preserves my child’s memories.
 I’m so grateful that my wife invested the time into these journals and into my children.
 Her example makes me wonder what I am passing down to my children.

 A watch, a military medal, letters, photo albums – little tokens infused with meaning and significance that become the connective tissue from one generation to the next.
 Totems that represent a legacy.
 Whatever the item, it only has meaning because of the relationship built around it.
 I wonder how many items in estate sales were meant to be treasured and passed down instead of sold to the highest bidder?